 “Very good,” she drops the meat onto the scales.
 “A very good fight.”

 This was the kind of thing I didn't know before I lived in Seville.

 It’s Saturday morning and I’m wandering through the shadows of Triana’s covered market, close to the ruins of the Spanish Inquisition.
 Seville has a reputation for passion, for flamenco, and the blood and dust of the bullring.
 Triana, on the “wrong” side of the river, is its wild and wayward cousin.

-It prides itself on its ceramics and on its controversial place in history (the sailors alongside a certain Christopher Columbus all came from this part of Spain.)
+It prides itself on its ceramics and on its controversial place in history (the sailors alongside a certain Christopher Columbus all came from this part of Spain.
+You'll hear how the accent is similar to much of South America.)
 It even tries to claim both the music and dance of flamenco as its own.